WeiDUorg/weidu/README-WeiDU-Changes.txt

   * Fix bug that prevented WeiDU from finding files in the EEs' lang/ directory if the main game directory was something other than the directory WeiDU was running in.
+  * Tile size is not hardcoded to 5120 while biffing tile sets.

 Version 236:
   * HANDLE_AUDIO and HANDLE_TILESETS delete the decompressed files